lekoshimura/learncodethehardway/README.md

 learncodethehardway
 ===================

-This is my reposityrepository to my exercises
+This is my reposity to the exercises developed at http://ruby.learncodethehardway.org/